 The framework for the solution dates to the year 1890.
 That’s when English economist Alfred Marshall published Principles of Economics.
 Marshall’s classic articulated the relationship between supply, demand, and price.
 He explained that as demand increases relative to supply, price increases.
 Likewise, as supply increases relative to demand, price decreases.

 Management committees would be wise to read—or reread—Marshall.
 In their zeal to control marketing department headcount and budget, some law firms ignore his principles.
 In doing so, they set up their departments to struggle or fail.

 Here’s how Marshall would likely frame the current common marketing-supply vs. lawyer-demand model.

-As more lawyers feel competitive market pressure, demand for marketing and sales support grows daily.
+As more lawyers feel competitive market pressure, demand for marketing and sales support grows.
 For the firm’s lawyers, the personal price of these internal services is zero, which means that there are no constraints on demand.
 Right now, the internal marketing service providers are somehow expected to do the impossible: respond to increased demand without increasing either supply or price.

 Beyond the default option

 As internal marketers, it really doesn’t matter which option management chooses.
 Either (a) or (b) will solve your problem.

 Doing nothing, however, guarantees failure.
 And failure will come in the form of dissatisfied lawyers and frustrated marketers, leading to burnout and high turnover among members of both groups.